vsueiro/jmm629/2022/Fall/README.md

 • A news article (like a line chart)
 • A game (like a score indicator)
+• A video (like a social media post)
 • An app (like health metrics)
 • Or anywhere else (like an installation in a science museum)